Anthony Radziwiłł: Illness

 Around 1989 he was diagnosed with testicular cancer and underwent treatment which left him sterile but in apparent remission.
 However, shortly before his wedding, new tumors emerged.
 Radziwiłł battled metastasizing cancer throughout his five years of marriage, with his wife, Carole, serving as his primary caretaker through a succession of oncologists, hospitals, operations, and experimental treatments.

 The couple lived in New York, and both Radziwiłł and Carole tried to maintain their careers as journalists between his bouts of hospitalization.

 On September 21, 1996, Radziwiłł was the best man for the wedding of his best friend and cousin John F. Kennedy Jr. and Carolyn Bessette.
 Kennedy's older sister, Caroline, was the matron of honor.

 Death

-Radziwiłł died of cancer on August 10, 1999, three weeks after his cousin John Jr., his wife Carolyn Bessette, and her sister Lauren Bessette died in a plane crash.
+Radziwiłł died of cancer on August 10, 1999, six days after his 40th birthday, and less than a month after his cousin John Jr., his wife Carolyn Bessette, and her sister Lauren Bessette predeceased him in a plane crash.
 He was survived by his wife, his mother, and a sister, Tina.

-Legacy

 In 2000, his mother, Lee Radziwiłł, and widow, Carole Radziwiłł, set up a fund in his name to help emerging documentary filmmakers.
-In 2005, Carole wrote the autobiography What Remains: A Memoir of Fate, Friendship and Love, focused largely on her marriage to Radziwiłł.
-Published by Scribner, the book made The New York Times Best Seller List.